dzimine/gg-protocol-conversion/README.md

     ```

-# GreenGate:
+## AWS Greengrass Connector for Modbus Protocol
+Some tips for ModbusProtocolAdapterConnector:

-To test a value:
+* To test a value:
 ```
 {
     "slave": {